 Updated May 1, 2019: Added rumor concerning The Quintessential Quintuplets Season 2 announcement.

 This article provides everything that is known about The Quintessential Quintuplets Season 2 and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

-The Quintessential Quintuplets manga compared to the anime
+The Quintessential Quintuplets manga’s ending and how that affects the anime

 The story for the anime is based on The Quintessential Quintuplets manga by Negi Haruba (it also goes by the names 5-Toubun no Hanayome and The Five Wedded Brides).

-Serialized weekly since August 2017, the Gotoubun no Hanayome manga series is up to Volume 8 as of February 2019.
-Volume 9 is scheduled to release on April 17, 2019.
+Serialized weekly since August 2017, the Gotoubun no Hanayome manga series will be up to Volume 13 as of January 17, 2020.
+Based on history, Volume 14 will be scheduled to release in the spring of 2020

 Fans of the anime have been praising the TV show for being charming and heartwarming.
 The 5Toubun anime may be a harem romcom, but there’s little to no ecchi shenanigans or degrading fan service and the girls move beyond the initial stereotypes and become fleshed-out characters that create a fun dynamic with the main character, Futaro Uesugi.